osrf/lark-parser-release/docs/classes.md

 #### iter_subtrees(self)

+Depth-first iteration.

-Iterates over all the subtrees, never returning to the same node twice (Lark's parse-tree is actually a DAG)
+Iterates over all the subtrees, never returning to the same node twice (Lark's parse-tree is actually a DAG).

+#### iter_subtrees_topdown(self)

+Breadth-first iteration.

+Iterates over all the subtrees, return nodes in order like pretty() does.

 #### \_\_eq\_\_, \_\_hash\_\_